By Sara El Halabi

 People have treasured gems for many reasons throughout history.
 They used them in decorations, religious symbols, amulets, and lucky charms.

 On the one hand, gemstones have been used for medicinal purposes and as investments to safeguard riches.
-While on the other hand, nobles have used them to exhibit wealth, status, and power.
+While on the other hand, nobles used them to exhibit wealth, status, and power.

 What about the Gem Lore?